Pediatric Mobile Services Program

 Calendar of Screenings and Clinics

 Check out our monthly calendar to see days/times when Virtua Pediatric Mobile Services will be coming to a neighborhood near you.
-The schedule is subject to change; please check back regularly for updates.
+The schedule is subject to change; please call 609-304-0151 to confirm location of service.

 PLEASE NOTE: we have limited capacity and all events operate on a first-come, first-served basis.
 Start times for physicals are listed below and we may reach capacity within a short time frame.